Skip to content

 - endpoints:

-- srl2:e1-1
+- client1:eth1

-- host:srl2-e1-1
+- host:client1-eth1

-It is worth repeating that unmodified containerlab runs inside a pod as if it would've run on a Linux system in a standalone mode.
+It is worth reiterating, that unmodified containerlab runs inside a pod as if it would've run on a Linux system in a standalone mode.
 It has access to the Docker API and schedules nodes in exactly the same way as if no k8s exists.

 Accessing the nodes#